-Top 12 Recruiting Challenges Face by HR Professionals
+Top 12 Recruiting Challenges Faced by HR Professionals in 2022

 A few difficulties in recruitment and selection process: